XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 "Physics was a point of view that the world around us is, with effort, ingenuity, and adequate resources, understandable in a predictive and reasonably quantitative fashion.
 Being a physicist is a dedication to a quest for this kind of understanding."

-"How mind emerges from brain is to me the deepest question posed by our humanity."
+"How mind emerges from brain is to me the deepest question posed by our humanity.
+Definitely A PROBLEM."

 <div style="text-align: right"> — John Hopfield</div>